UPC/ravada/docs/index.rst

 Ravada VDI documentation
 ------------------------

-The main documentation for the site is divided into three main sections:
+The main documentation for the site is divided into two main sections:

 * :ref:`user-docs`
 * :ref:`feature-docs`